 Rock Island, IL 61201

 A variety of transportation is available to students needing to visit the clinic or any other provider.
-Between 8 a.m. and 6 p.m.
+Between 7:30 a.m. and 6 p.m.
 Monday through Friday, students may use a free shuttle service provided by the college.
-Call Contel #9-781-5711 from an on-campus phone for a pickup.
+309-781-5711 or 9-781-5711 from an on-campus phone for a pickup.

-If a student feels that his/her health is endangered, call 2-911 (if busy call 9-911) and ask for an ambulance.
+If a student feels that their health is endangered, call 911 (9-911 from an on-campus phone) and ask for an ambulance.

 Class Absence Due to Illness

 All students are automatically enrolled in Augustana's Student Accident and Sickness Insurance Plan.
-The program's brochure, including a schedule of Benefits, is available online at www.gallagherstudent.com/Augustana.
-If students do not wish to participate, they must waive the coverage online by the September 2, 2015 due date.
+The program's brochure, including a Schedule of Benefits, is available online at www.gallagherstudent.com/Augustana.
+If students do not wish to participate, they must waive the coverage online by Sept.
+6 each year.
 The plan protects all participating students at home, school or while traveling 24 hours per day.

-Participants in intercollegiate sports are required to enroll in the plan before the first official practice session, unless they sign before then a sports waiver acknowledging the possibility of up to $2,500 out-of-pocket expense if they choose to not have insurance.
+Participants in intercollegiate sports are required to participate in the Augustana Student Accident and Sickness Plan unless they sign a sports waiver before the first official practice session acknowledging the possibility of up to $2,500 out-of-pocket expense if they choose to not have insurance.

 It is the responsibility of the student to initiate the insurance procedure by providing their insurance information to the provider of service (doctor, hospital, etc.) at the time of service and to assure that the claim and bills have been submitted for benefit payment.
-Commercial Travelers is responsible for processing your claims once submitted, effective August 15, 2015.
-Their dedicated claims analysts and customer service representatives can address any questions you have on an outstanding claim or on how a claim has been paid.
+Commercial Travelers is responsible for processing your claims once submitted.
+Their dedicated claims analysts and customer service representatives can address any questions you have on an outstanding claim or how a claim has been paid.
 To contact the Claims Company:

 College Claims Department

 70 Genesee Street